Hollowness effect and entropy in high energy elastic scattering: Introduction

-From the original hypothesis pointed out in \cite{dremin_1,dremin_2} and later in \cite{broniowski_arriola}, the gray area, also known as hollowness effect, suggests that at very high energies the inelastic profile function at zero impact parameter ($b$) does not reach the unit.
+From the original hypothesis pointed out in \cite{dremin_1,dremin_2} and later in \cite{broniowski_arriola}, the gray area, also known as hollowness effect, suggests that at very high energies the inelastic profile function at zero impact parameter does not reach the unit.
 This unexpected behavior was subject of a series of explanations \cite{broniowski_arriola,alkin_martynov,anisovich_nikonov,dremin_1,troshin_tyurin_1,anisovich,troshin_tyurin_2,albacete_sotoontoso,arriola_broniowski,dremin_2}.
 However, none of these approaches took into account the entropy of the internal constituents of the hadron and associated with the elastic scattering in the impact parameter space.
-As shown in \cite{sdcvaocvm}, the Tsallis entropy (TE) can be connected with the inelastic overlap function and with the squared critical energy $s_c$, associated with a phase transition in the total cross section dataset.
+As shown in \cite{sdcvaocvm}, the Tsallis entropy (TE) can be connected with the inelastic overlap function and with the squared critical energy $s_c$, associated with a phase transition in the internal structure of (anti)proton which manifests itself via the total cross section dataset.
+This phase transition is of topological order, just like the BKT phase transition occurring in the XY--model \cite{sdcvaocvm}.
+In this kind of phase transition, there is no spontaneous symmetry breaking but only a rearrangement of the internal constituents to some more favorable geometry configuration.
 This critical value divides the total cross section experimental data into two samples with different fractal dimensions, exposing the presence of a multifractal character in this physical quantity \cite{bc}.
 It is important to stress here that the TE emerges exactly in the context of multifractal structures \cite{tsallis_multifractal}.

 On the other hand, the multifractal feature also occurs in the momentum space \cite{antoniou_1,antoniou_2,antoniou_4,antoniou_5,bialas_1,bialas_2}, reinforcing the necessity of using the TE, as shown in \cite{deppman_phys_rev_d93_054001_2016}.
 Thus, the multifractality of $pp$ and $\bar{p}p$, in different variables, should be noted in the impact parameter space, revealing some novel physical aspect, for example, in the behavior of the inelastic overlap function.